ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 - `IdentityFile`: Path to the private key, `%d` is the user home directory.
 - `AddKeysToAgent`: Adds the key to the ssh-agent, usful if the SSH key is password protected.
 - `RequestTTY`: Set to `no` as no shell is needed.
-- `SessionType`: Set to `none` since no commands are executed on the VCS provider.
+- `SessionType`: Set to `none` since no commands are executed on the Git hosting provider.

 ## Add your key to the VCS provider
 The general flow is: